allwefantasy/auto-coder/docs/en/001-AutoCoder Automatic Template Project Creation.md

-# 001-AutoCoder Automatic Template Project Creation
+# 001-AutoCoder Automatic Project Template Creation

-The AutoCoder series tutorial begins.
-As programmers, we should start by creating a project.
-AutoCoder provides the ability to automatically create projects.
+The AutoCoder tutorial series begins.
+As a programmer, the first step is to create a project.
+AutoCoder provides the capability to automate project creation.

-However, it's important to note that because each model's capabilities are different, and even the same model may not provide stable answers every time, this part of the function is not stable.
-Here, we still recommend using Qwen-Max to complete the following tasks.
+However, it is important to note here that, because each model's capabilities differ and even the same model may not give consistent answers every time, **this feature is not stable**.

+We still recommend Qwen-Max (who is also not very stable) to complete the following tasks.

+In fact, most people develop existing projects, and creating new projects is relatively rare.
+Moreover, many projects actually have tools for automated creation.
+This section is just a demonstration of AutoCoder's problem decomposition, self-planning, and execution abilities.

+It is recommended to directly proceed to [002- Adding and Modifying Code with AutoCoder](./002-%20Adding%20and%20Modifying%20Code%20with%20AutoCoder.md) to start.

 ## Practical Exercise One: Create a Python Project